On the traversability of wormhole solutions in asymptotically safe gravity: Introduction

-Therefore, as a consequence of the quantum corrections emergent from ASG, the Einstein-Hilbert action is modified.
-The correction in the Einstein-Hilbert action \cite{Moti:2018rho} is given by the simply replacement of the Newton's constant by the improved coupling constant (\ref{Gchi}).
+With this, we can make the improvement by putting the running constant \eqref{Gchi} directly in the classical solutions or in the field equations, for example.
+However, as is argued in \cite{Moti:2018rho}, the more physical way is to introduce it directly into the action.
+Therefore, as a consequence of the quantum corrections emergent from ASG, the Einstein-Hilbert action is modified by the simply replacement of the Newton's constant by the improved coupling constant (\ref{Gchi}), providing the following form for the effective action in ASG context

+where $S_{M}$ is the action of the matter fields.
+With the action improvement the general covariance of the theory is saved and, in addition, the dynamics of the quantum corrections encoded in \eqref{Gchi} will appear naturally in the field equations.
 It consequently leads to quantum improved field equations of the form